Blog

 | 24 |

-When retrieving entities from the database, associations will be eagerly loaded by default:
+When retrieving entities, associations are eagerly loaded by default:

-Author author = authorRepo.findById(24) //returns both the author and its associated book in single DB call
+Author author = authorRepo.findById(24) // Returns both the author and its associated book in a single DB call

 Why is this the BEST approach?

-By utilizing the primary key of the author as both the primary key and foreign key of the book table, you achieve the same result with fewer keys.
-This saves operating costs as primary/foreign keys are typically indexed and loaded into memory for efficient lookups.
-You're achieving the same result with fewer keys via a unidirectional relationship.
+Using the primary key of author as both the primary and foreign key of the book table achieves results with fewer keys.
+Fewer keys lower operating costs since keys are usually indexed and loaded into memory for efficient lookups.
+This approach efficiently uses unidirectional relationships.

 2) @OneToOne Example Using Foreign Keys